Arunathish/Investigations/README.md

 # Cybersecurity Investigations

-## 🚧 Ongoing

-> #### I’m gradually uploading my previous cybersecurity investigations to this repository.

-> #### I’ll continue adding new investigations, analysis, and detection engineering work as I build and improve my research portfolio.

 A collection of my cybersecurity investigations from CTFs, SOC labs, malware analysis, log analysis, and real-world inspired scenarios.

 The goal of this repository is to document my investigation process, evidence, findings, and detection opportunities while improving my blue team and incident response skills.